Contexter/FountainAI-Book/chapters/chapter2.md

-# Chapter 2: GPT OpenSearch QueryDSL Controller
+# Chapter 2: GPT as OpenSearch QueryDSL Controller

 FountainAI’s ability to deliver a fluid, adaptive storytelling experience relies not just on efficient communication between its microservices but also on the powerful capabilities of OpenSearch.
 OpenSearch is not merely a search engine—it’s a distributed system capable of handling complex queries, real-time indexing, full-text search, and advanced data analytics.
 The true power of FountainAI comes from its use of dynamically generated OpenSearch Query DSL, controlled by a GPT model that continuously adapts the system’s interactions in real time.